ReactiveCocoa/ReactiveCocoaLayout/README.md

 submodule update --init --recursive`.
 This will automatically pull down any dependencies.

-To use ReactiveCocoaLayout in an iOS project, add ReactiveCocoaLayout and ReactiveCocoa as dependencies to your target and link them as well.
+To use ReactiveCocoaLayout in an iOS project, you will also need to add ReactiveCocoa as a dependency, and link it into your application target.
 It may also be necessary to disable Parallel Builds in the target's build scheme.

 ## License